Open Source Your Knowledge, Become a Contributor

 This short playground will give you some fundamentals about Dijkstra's algorithm.

-- Graph Theory Fundamentals: graphs, vertices and edges.
+- Graph Theory Basics: graphs, vertices and edges.
+You can learn all of it in this Playground: Graph Theory Basics.

 In some applications, it's useful to model data as a graph with weighted edges.
 These graphs are called "weighted graphs".
 What are "weighted edges", you wonder?
 Consider this graph: